Connecting federal employees, scientists, educators, and the public with their wilderness heritage

-Tables of Indicators and Measures for the Interagency Strategy Tables from the Interagency Strategy publication listing the management questions, indicators, possible measures, and data sources for each of the four qualities of wilderness character.
+Summary of Qualities, Indicators, and Example Measures of Wilderness Character A one-page summary table modified from the Interagency Strategy publication listing indicators and example measures for each of the qualities of wilderness character.
 Monitoring Changes in Wilderness Character Presentation

 This presentation describes what wilderness character is; why it is important to monitor; and what indicators to use in tracking changes.

 Narrated PowerPoint Presentation (66.2 MB) This narrated Power Point (.pptx) file is about 44 minutes long and, depending on the speed of your Internet connection, may take a while to download.

 Presentation Transcript (4.22 MB) This is the same version as the narrated presentation, only it does not have sound and instead has the transcription in the notes section of each slide.
 Examples (Plans, Analyses, Templates, and Agreements, etc.)

 Mission Mountains Wilderness, Wilderness Character Monitoring Report, 2012

 Black Elk Wilderness, Wilderness Character Monitoring Report, 2013 FWS

 FWS Wilderness Fellows - 2011 Summary Report